 This an alternate cover, released only in Europe.
-It’s less colorful and detailed than the previous one, but it’s still quite eerie.
+It’s less colourful and detailed than the previous one, but it’s still quite eerie.

 But time has come, children of the night, to boot this horror into our systems:

-But before playing the game , I recommend reading the newspaper that comes with it, which not only presents you the background story, but it also helps you immerse in the 1920s atmosphere, although the text presented in the character selection is enough as a background story.
-Basically the story is that Jeremy Hartwood, an artist living in Louisiana, was found hanged in the loft of his mansion Derceto.
-The police consider the cause of death to be suicide and of course, we all know there’s more than meets the eye.
+Basically, the backstory is that Jeremy Hartwood, an artist living in Louisiana, was found hanged in the loft of his mansion Derceto.
+The police consider the cause of death to be suicide and of course, we all know there’s more than meets the eye, right?

-The inventory screen shows your health, the actions you can perform and the objects you carry.
+The inventory screen shows your health, the actions you can perform and your inventory.
 However, unlike graphic adventures, you have limited inventory space in which you can only carry objects until reaching a weight limit.
 Unless specified otherwise, usually the bigger the object, the heavier it is.
-Luckily, you can drop objects and pick them up later and apart from weapons, most objects only have one use, so after using them in a specific puzzle, you can drop them to pick up other objects.
+Luckily, you can drop objects and pick them up later and apart from weapons, most objects only have one use, so after using them to solve a specific puzzle, you can just drop them to pick up other objects.
 And if for some reason, you need to pick up an object you dropped earlier, you can always backtrack for it.
 It makes the gameplay harder and more confusing but more realistic.

-The puzzles are somewhat hard to solve due to the small amount of hints and you’ll be forced to resort to trail-and-error in order to solve them.
-Some of them are typical adventure puzzles (using objects to get other objects or to gain access to new areas) while others are used to bypass or defeat a special monster (because not all monsters can be easily defeated by combat).
-However, the first half of the game is more puzzle-driven, while the second half is more action-oriented (which I’ll talk about later on).
+The puzzles are somewhat hard to solve due to the small number of hints and you’ll be forced to resort to a trial-and-error method to solve them.
+Some of them are typical adventure puzzles (using objects to get other objects or to gain access to new areas) while others are used to bypass or defeat a special monster (because not all monsters can be easily defeated by fighting).
+However, the 1st half of the game is more puzzle-driven, while the 2nd half is more action-oriented (which I’ll talk about later on).

-But unfortunately, for me, the worst part of the game are the graphics.
+But unfortunately for me, the worst part of the game is the graphics.
 Yes, I know this is a 1992 game, but early 3D polygons have aged terribly.
-Although the backgrounds and the colors look good (especially in the latter areas), the texture of the characters and the monsters look terrible.
+Although the backgrounds and the colours look good (especially in the latter areas), the texture of the characters and the monsters look terrible.
 All the monsters look more funny than scary (especially the bird-like monsters at the beginning).
 And the lack of shadows doesn’t help either although I do love the game-over screen.

 But to properly continue the review, one has to peel back the nice cover to reveal the ugly truth behind it.
 In other words:

-Like I mentioned before, the first half of the games has more puzzles while the second half (after gaining access to the underground caves) is more action-oriented with some platforming.
+Like I mentioned before, the 1st half of the games have more puzzles while the 2nd half (after gaining access to the underground caves) is more action-oriented with some platforming.
 You even get a new action (jump) for said platforming.
 However, the moment you enter the caves you can’t go back the same way, so I recommend making sure you have all the objects, weapons and ammo necessary to finish the game.

-And talking about the platforming, the camera perspectives make it very difficult to properly land the jumps and although you won’t die if you miss a jump, it won’t be easy getting to where you were initially.
+And talking about the platforming, the camera perspectives make it very difficult to properly land the jumps and although you won’t die if you miss a jump, it won’t be easy backtracking to where you were initially.
 Also another small hint: avoid the water as long as possible.
-And to finish the spoilers, don’t think for a second that the game ends the moment you defeat the villain.
+And to finish the spoilers, don’t think for a second that the game ends the moment you defeat the bad guy.

 OK, spoilers over.
 Back to the proper review.

-So in conclusion, if you can get past the tank controls, the camera angles and outdated graphics, Alone in the Dark can be an enjoyable experience for Halloween.
+So in conclusion, if you can get past the tank controls, the camera angles and the outdated graphics, Alone in the Dark can be an enjoyable experience for Halloween (and for the rest of the year too).
 And despite its flaws, the designers did their best in delivering a proper horror atmosphere that will invoke tension and fear in opening a single door because you never know what awaits in every new room or area.
-So, give it a shot, you won’t be sorry.
+So give it a shot, you won’t be sorry.

 Unfortunately, I can’t make a comparison with the other versions because I haven’t played them.
 Neither have I played the modern rebooted series (that started with Alone in the Dark: The New Nightmare), which inspired the infamous Uwe Boll movie (which unfortunately I did see).

-Alone in the Dark had a tremendous success and was planned to be the first game of the Virtual Dreams series, but Infogrames decided instead to make a franchise based on it.
-However, it did unofficially became part of the Call of Cthulhu series, whose titles are referenced in the game (although they’re graphic adventures instead).
-But Alone in the Dark’s biggest contribution was its game mechanics (little ammo, health items and hints) and scary atmosphere, which inspired Capcom’s Resident Evil and the consequent survival horror genre.
+Alone in the Dark had tremendous success and was planned to be the 1st game of the Virtual Dreams series, but Infogrames decided instead to make a different franchise.
+However, it did unofficially became part of the Call of Cthulhu series, whose titles are referenced in the game (although they’re all graphic adventures instead).
+But the biggest contribution of Alone in the Dark was its game mechanics (scarcity of ammo, health items and hints) and scary atmosphere, which inspired Capcom’s Resident Evil and the survival horror genre.